Quiza12/pathtopeace/interviews.md

 category: interviews-blog
 ---

 I sit down with someone to discuss their mental health.
+The obstacles they've faced or are facing, and all the important details inbetween.

 The aim is to establish the issues and providing, in reflection: